WojtekBoman/weatherApp/README.md

 ## Setup

-Make sure you have Expo CLI
+Make sure that you have Expo CLI
 ```
 npm install -g expo-cli
 ```